heptarch/heptarch.github.io/drafts/demon.md

 and which strikes as too commonplace to discuss.
 It lives in the realm of measurable phenomena, and its very sensibility is evidence of its effects.
-If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which determinations are achieved, and the physical basis on which they rest."
+If measurable, it must admit of precise determination, and in these lectures, we will learn the means by which these determinations are achieved, and the physical basis on which they rest."

 <p align="center">